hsf-training/hsf-training-matplotlib/README.md

 Quick summary of how to get a local preview: Install [jekyll](https://jekyllrb.com/) and then run

 ```
-make serve
-# or after the first time
+bundle install
+bundle update
 bundle exec jekyll serve
 ```

+Unless we change framework versions, only the last command needs to be typed after the first time.

 Please see the current list of [issues](https://github.com/hsf-training/hsf-training-matplotlib/issues) for ideas for contributing to this repository.
 For making your contribution, we use the GitHub flow, which is